The Charter ( Medical Professionalism in the New Millennium.A Physician's Charter) did not deal with just the important relationship of ...

-An approximate prediction equation relating the estimation of a person maximal 02 uptake is 3.8 times how long in minutes the person could last on the Bruce treadmill protocol.
+A sometimes used prediction equation that approximates a person's maximal 02 uptake is 3.8 times how long in minutes the person could preserver on the Bruce treadmill protocol.

 Eijsvogel and co-workers used the data from the work of Wen and Tsai and of Arem to construct a cardiovascular disease mortality -physical activity curve . and found the "sweet spot" of 41 MET hours per week or 2460 METS hours per week The sweet spot ( not their term) means the level of exercise at which the maximal benefit in terms of reduction of CVD risk is reached.

 This corresponds to 9 hours of walking or 4.8 hours of running at a 12 minute mile.